jorgehermo9/gq-legacy/README.md

 <br>

 - **Filtering**: filter JSON objects getting only the fields you want.
-- **Url and file compatibility**: it can read as input a JSON file or a URL.
+- **Url and file compatibility**: it can read as input a JSON file, got from a url, a file or from stdin.
 - **All JSON types**: it supports all JSON types including arrays, objects...
 - **Aliases**: you can use aliases to rename fields in the output file.
 - **Conditions**: you can establish conditions that field's values must meet.